R11baka/R11baka/README.md

 Here are some ideas to get you started:
 -->
-I am a backend developer from Ukraine.
+I am a backend developer.
 Now I am working a lot with Typescript, AWS Lambda, Graphql, AppSync.
 Also, I have experience with PHP, Laravel.
 - I use daily: `.php`, `.js`
 - Work daily with `aws`,`appsync`, `graphql`